-- 1. Staff members should stay home if they are sick. - 2.
+- 1. Staff members must stay home if they are sick. - 2.
 Staff members who have had direct contact with individuals who tested positive for COVID-19 or who are designated a Person Under Investigation (PUI) should self-quarantine for 14 days and not come to the residential program.
 If after 14 days after the last contact they have not developed symptoms, they may return to work.
 It is not necessary for contacts of contacts to self-quarantine. - 3.
-If Programs are experiencing significant staffing shortages and exhausted other solutions, the DOH and CDC advise that staff who have had direct contact with individuals who tested positive or PUIs may continue to work provided they have no symptoms consistent with COVID-19. - a.
-Staff members must wear surgical masks while at work.
-Cloth masks are not acceptable in this situation. - b.
-Staff members must check their temperature twice per day and immediately leave the program if their temperature rises above 100.4 degrees or if they develop other symptoms.
-Staff members may use their own home thermometers to check their own temperatures. - 4.
+If Programs are experiencing significant staffing shortages and exhausted other solutions, the DOH and CDC advise that staff who have had direct contact with individuals who tested positive or PUIs may continue to work provided that - a.
+Working from home would not be feasible for job duties; - b.
+Staff are asymptomatic; - c.
+Staff guarantine themselves when not at work; - i.
+After work, immediately upon returning home, staff should remove their clothes and wash their hands with soap and water prior to coming into contact with any family members. - ii.
+Clothes should be washed after each shift. - iii.
+If staff member works closely with a client with COVID-like illness, they are encouraged to try to maintain physical distance from all friends and family with risk factors mentioned above - d.
+Staff undergo temperature monitoring and symptom checks upon arrival to work and at least every 12 hours while at work, and self-monitor (i.e. take temperature, assess for symptoms) twice a day when at home;

+- e.
+Staff members may use their own home thermometers to check their own temperatures; they are considered to have a fever if their temperature is over 100.0 degrees; - f.
+Staff required to interact with clients should wear a surgical facemask while working for 14 days following the last exposure; - g.
+Staff whose job duties permit a separation of greater than 6 feet should have environmental controls in place to ensure adequate separation is maintained, - h.
+If staff develop symptoms consistent with COVID-19 (see list above) while working, they should immediately stop work and isolate at home; - i.
+Staff should contact https://covid19screening.health.ny.gov/ for testing - 4.
 To the extent possible, staff working under these conditions should preferentially be assigned to patients at lower risk for severe complications. - 5.
 Symptomatic or COVID-19 positive staff can return to work when: - a.
-The person has had no fever for at least three days (72 hours) without the use of fever-reducing medications; AND - b.
-There is resolution of cough, sore throat, and difficulty breathing; AND - c.
-At least seven days have passed since symptoms first appeared. - 6.
+At least 3 days (72 hours) have passed since recovery, defined as resolution of fever (greater than or equal to 100.0) without the use of fever-reducing medications; AND - b.
+Improvement in respiratory symptoms (e.g., cough, shortness of breath); AND - c.
+At least 14 days have passed since symptoms attributed to COVID-19 first appeared.
+For staff who were asymptomatic at the time of their first positive test and remain asymptomatic, at least 14 days have passed since the first positive test. - 6.
 If a staff member becomes sick and has had prolonged contact with clients, the program does not need to disclose the identity of the staff member to clients, only that they have had an extended contact and that the clients should be in quarantine for 14 days.